jdbctemplatemapper/jdbctemplatemapper/readme.md

 }
 ```

-The following will be done by the jdbcTemplateMapper
+The following will be the effect

 For insert()
  * createdOn, updatedOn properties will be set to the current datetime.